Cast / Characters

 Sarma, Zelma's older sister tries to boss the free-spirited Zelma around, but her loud words have little impact.

 Emma Kenney started acting at age 5.
 Since 2011 she has played Debbie Gallagher on the Showtime comedy/drama series Shameless.
-She also played Harris, Roseanne's granddaughter in the one-season revival of Roseanne on ABC.
+For the last three seasons she has also played Harris Connor-Healy on ABC's The Connors

 Anna O'Donoghue as Teacher 1

 Teacher 1 is a disciplinarian.
 In the Soviet Union it was thought that by continuously criticizing students' flaws, they would be motivated to correct them.